-Grams has made me smile a lot over the years, often by finding humor in something when I couldn’t see it by myself.
-She’s taught me a lot over the years, too, like how to appreciate a really good cup of coffee (that’s one of her mugs above) and how to make pierogi from scratch so that that don’t fall apart when you cook them.
+She’s taught us many important things, too, such as how to appreciate a really good cup of coffee and how to make pierogi from scratch in such a way that they won’t fall apart when you cook them.

-When I was young, my family had some tough years.
-I remember many times when Grams would recognize my worry, pull me tight and reassure me: “Don’t worry, Joey.
+When I was young, my family went through difficult years.
+There were moments when Grams would pull me tight and reassure me: “Don’t worry, Joey.
 It’s going to be all right.”
 She meant it, and so I believed her.
 She turned out to be right.

 She liked to say that life is too short, so don’t shortchange yourself.
 Don’t waste it.
 Keep at it.
-Don’t let anyone mistreat you.
-Be generous.
-Help others.
+Treat everyone the way you want to be treated.
 And when you care about someone, make sure they know it.

 Be persistent about life and love.

-And boy, she was persistent, all right.
-When I was in college and would visit home for a weekend, Grams always called to see how I was doing.
+And she was persistent, all right!
+When I was away at college and would visit home for a weekend, Grams always called to see how I was doing.
 She’d invite me over for a cup of coffee.
-Sadly, I was a busy young person and often turned her down because of other plans with friends.
+Sadly, I was a busy young person and often turned her down because of plans with friends.
 She said that was OK.
 She never sounded disappointed.
 She just seemed glad that we had talked.

 How cool is that?

 Grams was persistent, but not insistent.
 She taught me that important distinction.
-Love never insists, it just offers.
+Love never insists, it just offers, again and again.

 Grams died in her apartment from a heart attack years ago.
 As I was driving home from her funeral, I thought about how incredibly blessed I’ve been to have her in my life.
-And in the years since, there have been lots of little reminders that she’s still there.
+And in the years since, there have been many not-so-subtle reminders that she’s still an important part of it.

-I’ve share that story with many people, and they’re shared their own stories about dearly departed friends and family showing up in dreams and in other ways, reminding us that they’re still dear but not so departed.
-We don’t understand how it all works, exactly, but we know there’s something there, something beyond our comprehension.
+Many people have shared similar stories about loved ones showing up in unexpected ways, providing reminders that they’re still dear and not so departed.
+We don’t understand how it all works exactly, but we know there’s something to it that’s beyond our comprehension.

-And none of it is really surprising.
-After all, persistent love would never let a little thing like death get in the way.
+Persistent love would never let a small thing like death get in its way.